qjon/angular2-tree/README.md

       public treeModel: TreeModel;

-      public constructor(private treeModelGenerator: TreeModelGeneratorService) {
+      public constructor(private treeInitializerService: TreeInitializerService,
+                         private appNodeService: AppNodeService) {
       }

-      public ngOnInit() {
+      public ngOnInit(): void {
+        const nodes: IOuterNode[] = JSON.parse(localStorage.getItem('treeOne')) || [];

-        this.treeModel = this.treeModelGenerator.createTreeModel(this.treeConfiguration);
+        this.treeModel = this.treeInitializerService.init(this.treeConfiguration, this.appNodeService, nodes);
       }
     }

-If function _createTreeModel_ has got second parameter - array of nodes, then the tree will be marked as fully loaded.
+If function _init_ has got third parameter - array of nodes, then the tree will be marked as fully loaded.
 It will not use _load API_ function to get new subnodes it will use only passed nodes.

 ### CSS Styles